Believe In It. Invest In It. Grow In It.

 - Corporate Income Tax- The Corporate Adjusted Gross Income Tax is phasing down.
 The rate is 6.25 percent during the period between June 30, 2016 to July 1, 2017.
 The rate will phase down each year until June 30, 2021 when it will settle at 4.9 percent This is the percentage of adjusted gross income.

 - Single-Sales Factor - Indiana has phased in the single-sales factor for apportioning corporate income tax.
 The single-sales factor will calculate the Indiana portion based solely on the portion of a company’s sale’s in Indiana.

 - Property Tax - Real and personal property tax is assessed at 100 percent of market value.
 Tax rates vary among townships.
 However, Indiana has a tax cap of 3 percent for industrial companies.
 This means that the maximum tax liability is 3 percent of assessed value.
 Please contact our office at 317-736-4300 for specific tax rates.

 - Individual Income Tax -Personal income tax is 3.4 percent of federal adjusted gross income plus a 1 percent County Adjusted Gross Income Tax.

 Indiana is a right to work state as of 2012.

 - Johnson County has been historically and continues to be a non-union environment with a few exceptions.
 If you have particular questions or need information in regards to organized labor in Johnson County, please contact JCDC’s office at 317-736-4300.

-- The Bureau of Labor Statistics report that in 2010 the percentage of employed Hoosiers that were members of a labor union or an employee association similar to a union was 10.9 and the percentage of both union members and workers who report no union affiliation but whose jobs are covered by a union or an employee association contract was 12.2.
+- The Bureau of Labor Statistics report that in 2015 the percentage of employed Hoosiers that were members of a labor union or an employee association similar to a union was 10.0 percent.
+This is down from 12.0 percent in 2014.